 Bringing the dead person to bury

 Following that is the hearse which is pulled by four to eight persons.
-In olden days, the coffin was often covered by expensive votive papers in the form of a house.
+In the olden days, the coffin was often covered by expensive votive papers in the form of a house.
 Some of the hearses are motorized in the cities.

 After the hearse, the family, led by the eldest son, relatives, and friends follow behind, usually walking.
 The family is always crying loudly and lamenting in loud tearful voices their praise of the dead person, his virtues, and his accomplishments.
 Sometimes they cry over what they might have done for the deceased.
 Their voices, mixed in with the music from the professional musicians playing wind and string instruments and trumpets produce a soulful sound.
 To Western ears, it sounds more like screeching.
 The music is chosen especially for the deceased as they have different songs to fit different circumstances.